UWGeoD/group_dynamics/PhD_requirements_timeline.md

 There are several specific requirements for the PhD degree that represent key milestones in the degree progression.
-A general overview of this process can be found in the [Civil and Environmental Engineering](https://engineering.wisc.edu/wp-content/uploads/2022/01/CEE_GraduateProgramHandbook_2023-2024.pdf) and [Geological Engineering](https://engineering.wisc.edu/wp-content/uploads/2022/01/GLE_GraduateProgramHandbook.pdf) Handbooks.
+A general overview of this process can be found in the [Civil and Environmental Engineering (Geological Engineering included in this Handbook)](https://engineering.wisc.edu/wp-content/uploads/2024/08/CEEDepartment_GraduateHandbook_2024_2025.pdf) Handbooks.
 Specifics of these requirements varies slightly in different groups so this section lays out the specifics in our group.

 # Assessment and Qualifying Exam